dhansel/IECDevice/examples/IECCentronics/README.md

 - `03,NO PAPER`: The printer is out of paper
 - `04,PRINTER ERROR`: The printer is reporting an error condition via its ERROR signal line

+Due to the way the Centronics interface defines the signal levels for its various status pins (SELECT, PE, FAULT), if no printer is connected the status will read as "03,NO PAPER".
+If a printer is connected but turned off, the status depends on the internals of the printer but will likely also report "NO PAPER".

 ### Jumper settings

 The PCB has four different jumper settings that offer some more configuration options: